GoncharukBro/react-mask-field/README.md

 }
 ```

-Note that `"7"` is present in the masked value, but not in the custom value.
+Pay attention that `"7"` is present in the masked value, but is not in the custom value.
 This is the correct behavior, as the `"7"` refers to mask characters.
 Thus, you always have a masked meaning on hand and a meaning without taking into account the mask symbols.

-> Make sure you pass the `value` property of the MaskField component a masked value, not a character-insensitive value, otherwise it will render incorrectly.
+> Make sure that you pass the `value` property of the MaskField component a masked value, not a character-insensitive value, otherwise it will render incorrectly.

 ## Value modification

-You can pass a `modify` function, which allows you to conditionally change the value and other properties of a component. `modify` accepts an object containing data for easy modification, including `value` (the value entered by the user), `mask` and `char`.
+You can pass a `modify` function, which allows you to change the value conditionally and other properties of a component. `modify` accepts an object containing data for easy modification, including `value` (the value entered by the user), `mask` and `char`.
 All of these properties can be changed.
 The `modify` function expects to return an object similar to the object in the parameters (`modifyData`, see example below) or `undefined`.
-Changes will be applied only to those properties that were returned, so you can change any property as needed or not change any property by passing `undefined`.
+Changes will be applied only to those properties that were returned, so you can change any property as you need or do not change any property by passing `undefined`.
 The values ​​returned by the `modify` function take precedence over the values ​​in the properties of the MaskField component.

-Consider a possible situation where we need to change the mask depending on the phone city code:
+Let's take a look possible situation where we need to change the mask depending on the phone city code:

 ```jsx
 import React from 'react';